CHTC/chtc-website-source/_uw-research-computing/scaling-htc.md

 ### Containers

 Containers are the best way to ensure a consistent software environment for your jobs when running inside and outside CHTC.
-The OSPool provides the best support for apptainer containers, so this is what we recommend in general.
+We generally recommend using Apptainer, since the OSPool provides the best support for Apptainer containers.

-- **Already using apptainer?** Great!
+- **Already using Apptainer?** Great!
 No changes needed.
-- **Already using docker?** Convert your container to the apptainer format and use staging and and `osdf:///` URL to send it to your jobs.
+- **Already using Docker?** Convert your container to the apptainer format and use staging and and `osdf:///` URL to send it to your jobs.
 See [this guide](apptainer-build#converting-a-docker-image-to-an-apptainer-container-image) for details.
 - **Not using containers at all?** [Check out our docs](apptainer-htc) or